dazlab/64-DOS/README.md

 ## What this is NOT

 - Not a Linux distribution
-- Not binary-compatible with real DOS
+- Not binary-compatible with real DOS (yet)
 - Not a shell theme or BusyBox wrapper

 ---